Orababa/Genomics-two-B/README.md

 1. search and select `Kraken2 🔧⚙️` from the search tools.
 The steps  are shown below:

   * “Single or paired reads”: select "Paired"
-  * the already trimmed reads are used in the kraken analysis highlighting both the Forward Stand (R1 paired) and the Reverse strand (R2 paired)
+  * use the trimmed reads in the kraken analysis highlighting both the Forward Stand (R1 paired) and the Reverse strand (R2 paired)
 * Print scientific names instead of just taxids”: select "Yes"
 * “Enable quick operation”: select "Yes"
 * under “Create reports”: